ataylor89/rsa/README.md

 There is a lot to talk about, like the difference between symmetric key cryptography and asymmetric key cryptography, and what public key cryptography is all about.

-I'll tell you, in an advance, that RSA encryption is a form of asymmetric key cryptography.
+I'll tell you, in advance, that RSA encryption is a form of asymmetric key cryptography.

 In symmetric key cryptography, the encryption key is identical to the decryption key.